• About TTT

 Enchanted Rock State Park

 Enchanted Rock State Park is a site to see, not in West Texas but in the Texas Hill Country.
-Plus, there are many places to stay overnight close to the park.
+Additionally, there are numerous places to stay overnight near the park.
 If you like wine and scenic drives, this area has over 100 wineries and vineyards on scenic roads in the hill country.
 Here is what writer Penny did on her recent solo trip to Texas Wine Country.

 Tips For Solo City Escapes in Texas

 Even though I’ve been traveling alone for quite some time, I’m seeing female solo travel rise within my realm of friends.
-It’s hard to find someone to travel with at my age because of family obligations.
-When you’re young, not so many things are holding you back.
+It’s challenging to find someone to travel with at my age due to family obligations.
+When you’re young, not many things hold you back.
 Planning a solo trip requires carefully considering how you’ll get there, where you will stay, and figuring out an itinerary.

 Here are some travel tips to help you plan an enjoyable trip.